 Man’s best friends are called so because of their loyalty and dedication toward their owners.
 Service dogs take that dedication even further, helping people with disabilities navigate their everyday lives.
 International Assistance Dog Week, celebrated from August 5 to August 11 each year, is meant to honor service dogs and their trainers.
 Together, they have improved countless lives across the globe.

-International Assistance Dog Week - History
+International Assistance Dog Week timeline

 Americans with Disabilities Act Recognized Service Dogs